 - The Momentum will be clearly on Test Automation’s side

 While test automation has clearly garnered a lot of limelight in 2017, the average rate of its usage still languishes at 16% across the board, according to World Quality Report 2017 – 2018 – even though it is a crucial part of DevOps.
 A strategic approach to increasing automation is currently lacking among most organizations.

-Greater levels of test automation would help to drive faster turnarounds, and identify bugs quicker.
-More crucially, test automation tools must have the capability to support complete integration with DevOps tool chains (for instance, currently Selenium and Katalon have the capability to integrate with many DevOps tool chains such as JIRA and Jenkins).
+Greater levels of test automation would help to drive faster turnarounds and identify bugs quicker.
+More crucially, test automation tools must support complete integration with DevOps toolchains (for instance, currently Selenium and Katalon have the capability to integrate with many DevOps toolchains such as JIRA and Jenkins).
 This would become a must-have feature in 2018.

 As more and more companies make the shift towards APIs and microservices architecture, there’s often a requirement to test the API level separately.
-As mission critical resources that now serve as the primary interface to an organization’s business logic, APIs demand rigorous testing and a greater level of automation.
-Currently, the main use of test automation focuses solely on UI testing while most API testing is carried out manually.
+As mission-critical resources that now serve as the primary interface to an organization’s business logic, APIs demand rigorous testing and a greater level of automation.
+But, the main use of test automation currently focuses solely on UI testing while most API testing is carried out manually.

 Cloud-based testing has been a hot buzzword in technology circles for some time now, and not without reason.
 Gartner predicts that by 2020, the shift to the cloud will have impacted business decisions worth about 1 trillion dollars.
 The evolution of TaaS (Testing as a Service), unique from SaaS, further highlights the importance of the role the cloud plays in software testing services.